 While SMISA members had once elected a representative directly on to the club board, this was changed as part of the revised deal approved by members in 2020.
-After that, SMISA put in place a new process to appoint new SMISA members to the club board – which we used to appoint our second board rep John Needham in 2020.
+After that, SMISA put in place a new process to appoint new SMISA members to any vacancy on the club board – which we used to appoint our second board rep John Needham in 2020.
 This involves a professional recruitment process, where members are invited to apply for the vacancy, and the SMISA board interview and appoint a preferred candidate, who members then vote on whether to accept.

 SMISA members will have much more influence than was the case before.
 We will expect the board to consider SMISA member views in every decision and to accommodate them wherever they can.